sjitech/docker-geek/README.md

 $ docker-cap-of-container cae89cdb65cd -n
 00000000a80425fb
 ```
-or use it in pipe:
+or use it in a pipe:
 ```
 $ docker ps | docker-cap-of-container
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES